holochain/scaffolding/guides/cli.md

 - `-F`, `--disable-fast-track`
   Whether to skip setting up an initial DNA and its zome(s) after the web app is scaffolded.

+- `--setup-nix`
+  Whether to setup the holonix development environment for this web app.

 - `-h`, `--help`
   Prints help information.

 #### Options

-- `--setup-nix`
-  Whether to setup the holonix development environment for this web app.

 - `-p`, `--package-manager <package-manager>`
   The package manager to use for scaffolding the web app.
 Can be one of the following: "bun", "npm", "pnpm", or "yarn".
-When a lockfile is detected, the respective package manager will be used as the default value; otherwise, npm will be set as the default.
-  **Default:** `npm`

 #### Arguments